ethereum/ethereum-org-website/src/content/zero-knowledge-proofs.md

 - After processing transactions, the other chain returns the results to be applied to Ethereum’s state.

-The benefit here is that the main Ethereum doesn’t have to do any execution and only needs to apply results from outsourced computation to its state.
+The benefit here is that Ethereum doesn’t have to do any execution and only needs to apply results from outsourced computation to its state.
 This reduces network congestion and also improves transaction speeds (off-chain protocols optimize for faster execution).

 The chain needs a way to validate off-chain transactions without re-executing them, or else the value of off-chain execution is lost.

 This is where verifiable computation comes into play.
-When a node executes a transaction outside of Mainnet, it submits a zero-knowledge proof to prove the correctness of off-chain execution.
-This proof (called a [validity proof](/glossary/#validity-proof)) guarantees that a transaction is valid, allowing the main Ethereum chain to apply the result to its state—without waiting for anyone to dispute it.
+When a node executes a transaction outside of Ethereum, it submits a zero-knowledge proof to prove the correctness of off-chain execution.
+This proof (called a [validity proof](/glossary/#validity-proof)) guarantees that a transaction is valid, allowing Ethereum to apply the result to its state—without waiting for anyone to dispute it.

 [Zero-knowledge rollups](/developers/docs/scaling/zk-rollups) and [validiums](/developers/docs/scaling/validium/) are two off-chain scaling solutions that use validity proofs to provide secure scalability.
 These protocols execute thousands of transactions off-chain and submit proofs for verification on Ethereum.
 Those results can be applied immediately once the proof is verified, allowing Ethereum to process more transactions without increasing computation on the base layer.